 Events happening in the next few months

 Of course, in the current climate, it has been very hard for charities such as the Bath Institute for Rheumatic Diseases (BIRD) and the National Axial Spondyloarthritis Society (NASS) to put on their usual, brilliant in-person events.
-Indeed, this year has been a challenge for us all.
+Indeed, this past 18 months has been a challenge for us all.
 But one definite positive is the creativity and innovation that has been sparked by the pandemic!

-From BIRD, we have seen the launch of their excellent podcast series - with a series on axial SpA to be launched soon.
+From BIRD, we have seen the launch of their excellent podcast series - with a 5-part series on axial SpA.
 And from NASS, we have seen development of even more online resources, Facebook live sessions, and even a couple of live online events (with an excellent, very impressive virtual conference platform!).
-Of course we all miss those irreplicable face-to-face interactions that simply cannot be fully captured online.
+Of course we all miss those face-to-face interactions that simply cannot be fully captured online.
 But this new way of delivering content has undoubtedly allowed many people who perhaps would be unable to attend in-person live events, the opportunity to engage with such content for the first time.
 Which can only be a positive thing!

 On the current page, we hope to keep you up to date with any live events from BIRD or NASS coming up in the next couple of weeks that you can tune into.

 If there are any other events that you think should be included/ we may have missed, please do get in touch with Rosie at firstname.lastname@example.org.
 We would love to hear from you!